slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The mind that opens to a new idea never returns to its original size.' -- Albert Einstein*

-### What is the value of a good idea?
+### How to judge ideas?
+Peers are the best judging ideas.
+Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.

-The right idea not executed is worth nothing, but a mediocre one well executed can prove to be worth much.
+However the right idea not executed is worth nothing, but a mediocre one well executed can prove to be worth much.
 Instead of focusing on ideas, focus on transforming yourself into the kind of person who can execute and bring them to life.

 > *'Ideas by themselves are roughly worthless.
 There's no market for them.
 There's no place where one can go and buy an idea.
 Describing your idea in detail doesn't mean other people will copy it.
 First they'll have to be convinced it's a good idea.
 If you ever tried to change anyone else's mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
 And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*

 > *'Ideas, then good ideas, then execution, then Do-ing, then networking, then idea sex, then turning an idea into a future vision, then monetizing the idea.
 Then more ideas.' -- James Altucher*

-### How to judge ideas?

-- Best ideas come from the market, not from you.
-- Peers are the best judging ideas.
-Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.